 State water use efficiency standards are imbedded in both the SB X7-7 - requiring 20 percent per capita water use reduction by 2020 and Assembly Bill 1881, the Model Water Efficiency Landscape Ordinance (MWELO).
 Indoor efficiency is deemed to be 55 gallons per person per day (55 GPCD).
-Outdoor efficiency is earmarked to be 80% of the local ET for existing landscapes.
+Outdoor efficiency is levels are set at 80% of the local ET for existing landscapes.